front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 `react-intl` was updated from 3.x to 4.x.
 The main breaking change is that missing tags will now throw errors if your i18n messages contain HTML tags.
 Please [pass additional rendering parameters for these tags](https://formatjs.io/docs/react-intl/upgrade-guide-4x#migrating-off-embedded-html-in-messages) in your `intl.formatMessage` calls.

+Here is what to do:

+1. search for HTML tags into your translation files
+2. use the translation id to find its usages in your components
+3. for each one, update your code as below

 ```diff
 - intl.formatMessage("Hello <strong>Bob</strong>");
 + intl.formatMessage("Hello <strong>Bob</strong>", {
 +   strong: (text) => <strong>{text}</strong>,
 + });
 ```

+> Front-Commerce's core only had 1 usage (id: `modules.Checkout.CartRecap.titleCount`) that you may have to fix yourselves if you overrode the `theme/modules/Checkout/CartRecap/CartRecap.js` component.

 You must also ensure that your app doesn't use `<FormattedHTMLMessage>` or `intl.formatHTMLMessage` that have been removed.
 See [the list of breaking changes](https://formatjs.io/docs/react-intl/upgrade-guide-4x/#breaking-api-changes).